 Liechtenstein courts generally record extremely few cases of corruption.
 In the vast majority of cases, the areas in which the Liechtenstein authorities come into contact with acts of corruption are those in which assets possibly linked to corruption abroad are somehow connected to Liechtenstein (e.g. held on a bank account or by a company incorporated in Liechtenstein).
 As outlined above, corruption-related offences are predicate offences to money laundering under Liechtenstein criminal law.
 Consequently, any suspicion that assets deriving from (any form of) corruption are held in Liechtenstein most likely lead to investigations based on the suspicion of money laundering in Liechtenstein.
-Typically, investigations based on the suspicion of corruption offences are widely reported in the media.
-If any connection of a (related) person under such suspicion to assets held in Liechtenstein comes to the attention of the authorities, it is regularly the case that respective money laundering investigations are initiated in Liechtenstein.
+Typically, investigations based on the suspicion to assets held in Liechtenstein comes to the attention of a (related) person under such suspicion to assets held in Liechtenstein comes to the attention of the authorities, it is regularly the case that respective money laundering investigations are initiated in Liechtenstein.
 As Liechtenstein authorities continue to put a special focus on combatting money laundering, these cases have become even more frequent.